codymalick/go-twitch-bot/README.md

 Current complete features:
 - Chat log
-- Per user emoji use
+- Per user kappa emoji use
 - Custom command response (example: "!mykappa" returns the number of times the user has said kappa or used any of the kappa emojis)

 Current in development features include: